 How has this changed their views of what they can accomplish as writers?

-It’s not surprising that all of the writers said they have more confidence after NaNoWriMo, from tackling a long writing project, trying something different (fiction vs. copywriting), and just seeing they have it in them to write and edit.
+It’s not surprising that all of the writers said they have more confidence and inspiration after NaNoWriMo, from tackling a long writing project, trying something different (fiction vs. copywriting), and just seeing they have it in them to write and edit.

 “I remember when I first started trying to write novels, most of them were no longer than short stories and I would get discouraged,” said Lisa.
 “Writing for such a long story — it’s a daunting task, but it can be done and I can do it!”